About Me

 Measures of intergenerational mobility primarily focus on earnings and often overlook substantial heterogeneity in job amenities.
 We propose a novel measure of intergenerational welfare mobility, “value-value” slope, including both pecuniary and non-pecuniary value of a job.
 We apply a revealed preference approach to construct common rankings of jobs based on worker flows.
 Using Danish administrative data, we document that there is 31% more intergenerational mobility than earnings-based mobility measures alone would suggest: the value-value slope is 0.105 and the wage-premia slope is 0.151.

-- The Worker and Firm Origins of Life-Cycle Wage Inequality (coming soon)
+The Worker and Firm Origins of Life-Cycle Wage Inequality

 “The Micro and Macro Perspective of the Labor Market” Reading Group